Home

 About The Name

-Much has been published and pondered about the "33" in the Club 33 name.
+Much has been published and pondered about the "33" in the name.
+Here we present the two most common explanations behind the name, both seem quite reasonable, but we'll let you decide.

-Click here to visit the Club 33 name Myths & Rumors page!
+Click here to visit the Myths & Rumors page!

 I had the honor of meeting Mr. Roger Craig who worked at the club when they first opened.
 As a young man, he worked his way up to Asst.
 Manager and then Manager.
 Quite an accomplishment.
 He also assisted in the opening of Walt Disney World in Florida.

-When the park was opened, there was a select number of lessee's who were the major sponsors of Disneyland, so the designers of the club realized these were going to be the first initial members of the club.
+When the park was opened, there was a select number of lessee's who were the major sponsors of Disneyland.
+As the years progressed, some sponsors left, other were added.

-Here is a list of the original lessees.
+Here is a list of the Disneyland lessees from 1966-67.
 Count them and see what you come up with!

 So, there you have it!
-The truth behind the name!
-Thank you Mr. Craig!
+Thank you Mr. Craig and Mr. Ken Witworth!

 Hit Counter